MaryemHadjWannes/BlockchainAssessment/README.md

 ### 1. Infinets Concept
 **a.
 What is an “infinet”?
 How does it relate to network topologies and scalability in decentralized systems like Odyssey chain?**

-An infinet is a modular and customizable extension of the Odyssey chain's core architecture that enables infinite scalability by allowing the creation of independent networks tailored to specific business requirements.
-Infinets support a heterogeneous network topology, where different blockchains are designed for specialized functions, enhancing scalability and reducing congestion.
+An infinet is basically a customizable extension network that branches off from the main Odyssey chain.
+Think of it like having specialized departments in a company - each infinet can be optimized for specific business needs while still being connected to the main system.
+This modular approach means you can scale infinitely by just adding more infinets when needed

 **b.
 How do decentralized networks (like Odyssey chain) handle the problem of infinite scalability, especially when scaling to thousands or millions of validators?**

-Odyssey chain achieves scalability by employing a horizontal scaling approach.
-It uses infinets to create separate, self-contained networks that operate independently.
-Validators are organized at the parent network level and can participate across multiple infinets, which reduces load on individual chains.
-The DPoS consensus mechanism ensures that validator participation is inclusive and scalable to high numbers.
+The key is horizontal scaling through these infinets.
+Instead of trying to make one chain handle everything, Odyssey distributes the load across multiple specialized networks.
+Validators can work across different infinets, and the DPoS consensus keeps things running smoothly even with thousands of validators.
+It's like having multiple assembly lines in a factory rather than trying to make everything on one line.

 ### 2. Odyssey Chain Consensus & Architecture
 **a.
 How does Odyssey chain’s consensus protocol solve the issue of high throughput and low latency?**